 Accident Claims Process *

-Making an accident claim for personal injuries * sustained in an accident that was not your fault can be daunting.
-Navigating the legal world of personal injury claims is your area of expertise, that is what a personal injury solicitor is there for.
-A solicitor can help you move through the claims process with as much ease as possible so that you can focus on your recovery while they focus on managing your case.
+Making an accident claim * can be daunting .
+Especially when personal injury * is sustained in an accident that was not your fault .
+If you have sustained injury in an accident * contact a solicitor.
+A solicitor can help you move through the claims process with as much ease as possible .
+Therefore you can focus on your recovery while they focus on managing your case.

 Step 1 – Find out if you have a case

-Establishing whether you have a case will be your first step.
-Moving through the process without being advised if you have a case, is probably not the best first step in the process, just in case you are not successful.
-In this case, you will have spent energy, time and money pursuing something that was not going to be successful in the first place.
-Contacting a personal injury solicitor to discuss your case should be step number one.
+After an accident * establishing whether you have a case will be your first step.
+It is not advisable to move through the claims process * without any legal advise .
+When a solicitor is on board they will aid you throughout the process.
+Therefore , contacting a personal injury solicitor to discuss your case should be step number one.
 A solicitor will have the knowledge and expertise to tell you whether they believe you have a case or not.
-You will know very quickly if you have a case if a solicitor is willing to take the case on or not.
-Generally speaking, it can be said that you have a case if:
+The solicitor will take on an accident claims case * for you if they deem it viable.
+Generally speaking, it can be said that you have a case if :